Drizin/DapperQueryBuilder/README.md

-# FAQ - What's the point of this library if I could just use interpolated strings directly with plain Dapper?
+## Why can't I just use interpolated strings directly with plain Dapper?

 Dapper does not take interpolated strings, and therefore it doesn't do any kind of manipulation magic on interpolated strings (which is exactly what we do).
 This means that if you pass an interpolated string to Dapper it will be converted as a plain string (**so it would run as dynamic SQL, not as parameterized SQL**), meaning it has **the same issues as dynamic sql** (see previous question).